Frequently Asked Questions about our Economics Program.

 Review materials are typically a mix of concept review and practice problems, with slight variations depending on the course.
 Materials are designed based on class materials and in consultation with faculty and/or head GSIs.

-RSVP links for upcoming review sessions are posted on our Service Schedule, Announcements page, and emailed to our mailing list no earlier than a week before each session.
+RSVP links for upcoming review sessions are posted on our live exam review schedule, announcements, and emailed to our mailing list no earlier than a week before each session.
 Seats fill up quickly, so reserve a spot as soon as you can!
 We recommend following our Facebook page to receive real-time notifications.

 If you think your email is not on our mailing list, please contact email@example.com